UniqueClouds/deep-learning-communities/README.md

 You can just follow the `./src/notebooks/results.ipynb` to get the results as it provides a detailed and executable procedure.

+### We have also added the expanded time span results in external validity part:
+see `./outputs/figures/expanded_time_span_result` folder

 ## Downloads

 Because the crawled and processed data is too big, we provide the data from the [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10477123.svg)](https://doi.org/10.5281/zenodo.10477123), please download and unzip it in the `./data/` folder.